liviakong/Sum-Rules/README.md

 # Help

-To view the complete list of functions and variables in this package, type in
+To view the complete list of functions in this package, type in
    ```
    ?FlaSR`*
    ```

 For details on a FlaSR function's arguments, options, and outputs, run
    ```
-   FlaSRHelp[function];
+   FlaSRHelp[FlaSR function name];
    ```
 This documentation is also available on our [function documentation](docs/function_docs.md) page.